blocksds/sdk/docs/content/usage/debugging.md

 ## 6. Exception handler

 libnds comes with an exception handler that can help you debug some crashes in your program.
-It appears as a red screen that says "Guru Meditation Error!" followed by a lot of information:
+It appears as a red screen that says "ARM9/ARM7 Guru Meditation Error!" followed by a lot of information.
+This is information about the state the CPU was in when the crash happened:

 ![Exception handler](../exception_handler.png "Exception handler")